BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 Path
 +++++

 | Selecting the folder icon next to the string will prompt the user for a destination path.
-If **Direct Export** is enabled, when exporting, the object(s) will be directly exported to this path.
+If *"Direct Export"* is enabled, when exporting, the object(s) will be directly exported to this path.
 | (This path is absolute, not relative)

-Once a path is selected, "Open Export Folder" will allow you to navigate directly to the folder in Windows Explorer.
+Once a path is selected, *"Open Export Folder"* will allow you to navigate directly to the folder in Windows Explorer.

 .. raw:: html